yonch/opentelemetry-network/scratchpad/rc-hashmap.md

   - Hash/Eq: Hash uses `hash`; Eq compares `slot`.

 Handles and Read Guards
-- RcEntry<'map, K, V, S>
+- Ref<'map, K, V, S>
   - slot: DefaultKey — identifies the Entry in the SlotMap.
   - owner: &'map RcHashMap<K, V, S> — backpointer for refcount updates and storage access.
   - Clone: increments Entry.refcount.
   - Drop: decrements; when zero, removes from index and SlotMap (reclaiming all resources).
-  - Does not implement Deref; instead offers read guards.
+  - Does not implement Deref; instead offers read guards and explicit mutable access via the map.
-- RcEntryRef<'a, K, V>
+- RefGuard<'a, K, V>
   - Holds an immutable borrow of the SlotMap plus the slot key.
   - Implements Deref<Target = V> and provides key() -> &K.
   - Lifetime is tied to the borrow, preventing mutation while `&V` is live.